SMSF Specialist Auditor (SSAud®)

 These reporting obligations must be understood to ensure that auditors meet their professional obligations, discharge their duty to the regulator, and equip trustees with a timely and informative report.
 Penalties apply under the SIS Act for non-compliance with the auditor reporting requirements.
 This topic looks at the practical application of these areas with regards to Part A and Part B of the SMSF audit.

 As the accreditation program is conducted online, you have the flexibility to complete it in your own time.
-However, you are required to successfully complete the program within twelve months of entering the program.
+However, you are required to successfully complete the program within twelve weeks of entering the program.

 The SMSF Association Standards of Professional Conduct for SMSF Specialist Auditors apply to all SMSF Specialist Auditors.
 As the ‘gatekeeper’ between the SMSF trustee and the Regulator it is imperative the SMSF Specialist Auditor performs their duties to best practice standards to continue building the integrity of the SMSF industry.